gorilla-moverz-dao/gorilla-moverz-website/COMPONENTS.md

 ## Supabase edge functions

-- [discord-nft-allowlist](supabase/functions/discord-nft-allowlist/) Hosts the discord bot to put addresses to the allowlist (async, calls nft-allowlist to do the actual job), because the bot need to respond within 3 seconds.
+- [discord-nft-allowlist](supabase/functions/discord-nft-allowlist/) Hosts the discord bot to put addresses to the allowlist (async, calls nft-allowlist to do the actual job), because the bot needs to respond within 3 seconds.
 Only pre-checks are done here.
 - [nft-allowlist](supabase/functions//nft-allowlist/) Puts addresses to the allowlist (uses the Aptos TS Client to interact with the allowlist)
 - [discord-webhook](supabase/functions/discord-webhook/) Webhook that is called when inserting data into the partner table.
 Posts a message to a discord channel to infom about new partner requests
 - [nft-banana-farmer](supabase/functions/nft-banana-farmer/) Serves the NFT metadata.
 Served here to easy extend.
 Can be replaced with IPFS or similar for mainnet.